Trekkers at EBC

 How much does the trek cost?

-The price of trekking in Nepal varies based on the chosen tour package (either deluxe or standard), the number of participants in the group, and the specific services needed, with the standard package priced at USD 1850 per individual.
+The price of trekking in Nepal varies based on the chosen tour package (either deluxe or standard), the number of participants in the group, and the specific services needed, with the standard package priced at USD 1850 per person.

 Related Article: Everest Base Camp Trek Cost